 There are several instruments that can help you accomplish these missions.

 The new ALSUP Guide provides helpful guidelines for completing the ALSUP.
 (Click here)

 The Problem Solving Plan (formerly the Plan B Flowchart) was designed to help you keep track of the high-priority unsolved problems you’re currently working on and the progres you're making in solving them.
-(Click here)
+Click here for a hard copy or here for the new editable/fillable version.

 The Drilling Cheat Sheet provides an overview of the drilling strategies that can be used to gather information in the Empathy step of Plan B. (Click here)